Legal and Compliance Issues – FAQs

 A conflict-of-interest policy has three essential elements:

-- Board Member Abstention from Discussion and Voting: Board members who have an actual or potential conflict of interest should not participate in discussions or vote on matters affecting transactions between the organization and the other group
+Board members who have an actual or potential conflict of interest should not participate in discussions or vote on matters affecting transactions between the organization and the other group.

 What are some examples of actual and potential conflict of interest?